 Did you know that our homes are like large vacuums?
 Most of our home have negative pressure in them.
 It is because of this negative pressure that radon is literally suck from the ground and lock inside of our houses allowing the concentration levels to build.
 Radon mis measured in pCi/L. Any house that I greater than 4 pCi/L is considered elevated and should consider having a radon mitigation system installed.

-There is a Misconception in Florida that because my house is build on a slab my house cannot have radon.
+There is a huge misconception in Florida.
+Most home owners think that their slab on grade home cannot have radon leaks because the radon gas cannot get through the slab.
 This is mostly false.
-While if a slab were whole with no cracks or other holes whatsoever I would agree with you.
-However, If you have ever removed the flooring of a house I have yet to find one where there were no cracks or other holes left in the slab.
-Radon gas can leak through these holes and crack and enter the house.
+I have never found a concrete slab that is free of any cracks.
+I have removed several floor coverings in homes and have never seen a house where there are no cracks, or any other holes left in the slab.
+There are two things that I know about concreate.
+The first is that it’s hard and the second is that it’s going to crack.
+Radon gas can seep through these small holes and crack and enter the house.
 Plumbing pipes are a prime location for this to happen.
-Holes that were made for plumbing can be a compromised arear where radon gas can enter the Home.
-In conclusion, If your house is build on a concrete slab, you will still not know if your house has radon unless you test for it.
+Holes that were made for plumbing can be a compromised area where radon gas can enter the home.
+So here is the truth, if your house is built on a concrete slab, the only way to truly know if your house has elevated levels of radon gas is to test for it.